pankleks/WasherOne/README.md

 - Screw in step-down converter (IMPORTANT -> use multimeter to set it for 5V)
 - Screw in PCB
 - Connect all cables (for all 24V connections use ticker wires)
-- Install all magnets in the plates and rotor (pay attention so the magnets attract each other, you may also wish to glue in the magnets)
+- Install all magnets in the plates and rotor
+  - Magnets for motor plate and dry/cure plate press-fit into holes (you may wish to glue them)
+  - Magnets for rotor should be inserted from sides (do not glue them -> washing alcohol will dissolve it anyway)
+  - Pay attention so the magnets of motor plate and (rotor/dry-cure plate) attract each other
 - NEMA17 motor screws in into box top cover.
 After installing magnets into motor plate, press-fit it onto motor shaft (should be flat with shaft top)

 ## Arduino code